atreyasha/spp-explainability/docs/develop.md

             **DEADLINE:** *\<2021-02-01 Mon\>*

-    2. Long-term
+    2. Long-term/KIV

+        1.  creating tensors inside `torch.nn.Module` keeps them out of autograd, initializing other `torch.nn.Module` subclasses creates `Paramater` classes which learn by default, therefore it is necessary to instantiate learnable parameters in a custom `torch.nn.Module` with the `Paramter` class -\> other tensors default to no learning

+        2.  provide only description of data structures (eg. data, labels) required for training processes -\> remove actua data

+        3.  consider changing default helpers in readme to python helpers instead of those from shell scripts

-        1.  update metadata in scripts later with new workflows, eg. with help scripts, comments describing functionality and readme descriptions for git hooks
+        4.  update metadata in scripts later with new workflows, eg. with help scripts, comments describing functionality and readme descriptions for git hooks

-        2.  add pydocstrings to all functions for improved documentation
+        5.  add pydocstrings to all functions for improved documentation -\> plus comments where relevant

-        3.  add MIT license when made public
+        6.  add MIT license when made public

-        4.  make list of all useful commands for slurm
+        7.  make list of all useful commands for slurm

 2. SoPa++